 Broken ribs from being stepped on and thrown in the air and a punctured lung are the most common injuries, but head trauma and blunt force trauma to the chest are also frequently found in human deaths caused by cattle attacks.

-In UK, Approximately 4 to 5 People Get Killed by Accidents Involving Cattle Each Year (HSE)
+In UK, Approximately 8 People Got Killed by Accidents Involving Cattle in 2022/23 (HSE)

-In the UK, 4 to 5 people are killed annually in farming communities due to the nature of their work and inadequate equipment or safety standards.
+In the UK, 27 people are killed annually in farming communities due to the nature of their work and inadequate equipment or safety standards.
 (HSE)

 In 2015 in Britain, Cows Were Officially Declared the Most Dangerous Large Animal (Independent)